AKKamath/akkamath.github.io/_pages/cv.md

 Work experience
 ======
+* June 2022 - September 2022: GPU-Centric Collectives Distributed Systems Research Intern at AMD Research
+  * Worked on improving GPU collectives for [ROC_SHMEM](https://github.com/ROCm-Developer-Tools/ROC_SHMEM).
 * June 2019 - August 2021: Research Assistant at Indian Institute of Science
   * Worked on enhancing race detection in GPUs.
-(ISCA ’20, SOSP ’21)
+(ISCA '20, SOSP '21)
   * Worked on application of NVM in parallel architectures.
-(ASPLOS ’22)
+(ASPLOS '22, '23)
   * Worked under the guidance of Professor Arkaprava Basu.

 * May - July 2018: Software Engineer Intern at Microsoft